bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.markdown

 - Having some hardware support and having great hardware support are two different things.

-- I do know how to research hardware compatibility ( :smile: surprising, eh?), but I do like cutting edge technologies as well (problematic...).
+- I do know how to research hardware compatibility (  surprising, eh?), but I do like cutting edge technologies as well (problematic...).
 Does it seems normal to you to avoid commodity hardware just on the ground that